 The taxpayer's prior year Adjusted Gross Income (AGI) is used to sign an e-filed return.
 This information helps the IRS confirm the identity of the person filing the return.
-Error codes IND-031 and IND-032 are issued when the AGI entered by the taxpayer does not match the information in the IRS file.
+Error codes IND-031 and IND-032 are issued when the AGI entered by the taxpayer does not match the information in the IRS e-file database.

 These errors commonly occur when the taxpayer has used the current year AGI instead of the prior year AGI.
-You must use the original amount from last year's 1040 to sign this year's return.
+You must use the original amount from last year's Form 1040 to sign this year's return.
 If you filed a joint return last year, each spouse must separately enter the same AGI (the entire original AGI; do not split the amount in half).

 The AGI you should use to sign your 2014 return can be found on the following lines of your 2013 return (round this amount to the nearest whole dollar):